Planning Software Improvement Fund

 Track 3

-Liverpool Council and DLUHC’s DELTA team will be working together on an extensive piece of discovery work to build up an emerging picture of the problem and opportunity for reporting planning statistical data to Central Government.
+Liverpool Council and MHCLG’s DELTA team will be working together on an extensive piece of discovery work to build up an emerging picture of the problem and opportunity for reporting planning statistical data to Central Government.
 We will do this by understanding the problem from multiple perspectives beyond Liverpool including other Local Planning Authorities nationally.

 Dover District Council, working with ESRI UK, will develop a tool to enable local authorities’ spatial data to be included in the National Planning Map.
 This will enable planning constraints information to be returned as part of the online planning application process, improving the accuracy of the application process for applicants and local authorities.